 WHY I'M RUNNING

-I have lived in four of the Ward 10 neighborhoods and I know what makes each of our neighborhoods unique, as well as what unites us.
-I want to advocate for our residents, businesses, and neighborhoods to make sure essential services are met and that the city meets its obligations.
+I will advocate for our residents, businesses, and neighborhoods to make sure essential services are met and that the city fulfills its obligations.
 I am here to serve you and work together to find solutions.

 On 10/20 Alicia Gibson organized and moderated a LHENA public safety forum with Black community leaders from North Mpls with "boots on the ground" doing violence prevention.
 Watch the full forum here.
 Follow-up included the creation of a youth grant fund to support the work of the North Minneapolis leaders.